mehmetgoktug/cv/cv_mehmet_goktug_ozturk.typ

 = About Me
 #v(0.5em)

-I am currently working at the Directorate of Climate Change and Clean Energy of İzmir Metropolitan Municipality.
-I have contributed to various projects ranging from agriculture and animal husbandry to afforestation, nature-based solutions, and climate resilience.
+I am currently a PhD student in Ecology at Hacettepe University.
+I have worked at the İzmir Metropolitan Municipality for more than four years.
+I have contributed to various projects on climate resilience, nature-based solutions, sustainable agriculture, animal husbandry, and afforestation.

 I completed my master's in Ecology at Hacettepe University, focusing on 'Spatiotemporal Patterns of Lightning-Induced Wildfires in Turkey.'
 I participated in several field research across Anatolia, including fire ecology, plant functional traits, nomadic pastoralism, raptor migration, breeding birds, and large mammals.
 My research interests include ecological modeling, fire ecology, and biogeography.